 We have been so fortunate to have found an amazing reading clinic that has been incredible in providing my son with learning strategies for his dyslexia and that has also built his confidence as a reader.
 Watching a tutor work with my son has been inspiring – I saw him blossom in brand new ways and to be able to give him confidence in his abilities and know that there is nothing wrong with the way he learns is priceless to me.
 I know first hand what it’s like to wipe your child’s tears away when they come home devastated because people made fun of them in class when they struggled to read an assignment out loud.
 I know how crushing it is to spend hours a night, every night on homework, only to have your child fail the test that they worked so hard to pass.
 It breaks my heart to see him have to work ten times harder just to barely be on the level his classmates are.
 I know what it’s like to feel as though you are failing as a parent and I know how hard it is to advocate for your child within the school system, because I am doing it.
 Every.
 Day.
-But I also know incredible pride and joy, now that after a year of working with his private tutor, my son can read on a 2nd grade level and he is reading anything he can get his hands on.
+But I also know incredible pride and joy, now that after two years of working with his private tutor, my son can read on grade level and he is reading anything he can get his hands on.
 We are huge Dav Pilkey fans in our house and he grins from ear to ear and loves to tell people that the man who wrote his favorite series is also dyslexic, just like him.
 He has come so far in fact, that he is currently the class librarian for this semester.

 When you read the statistics, it is very easy to get discouraged.
 1 in 5 children are dyslexic and here in Louisiana, 77% of fourth graders in Louisiana scored below proficient in reading achievement on the National Assessment of Educational Progress.
 I am learning new things about the way my son processes information every day.
 I don’t have all the answers, but what I do know, is you have to trust your instincts.
 If something doesn’t seem right to you, pursue it, get to the bottom of it - the sooner the better.
 There is so much need, so much demand, and so little response to fill this critical gap when it comes to how dyslexic children learn and how it is being handled in the schools, so ask questions and research as much as you can.
 You have to be their voice and their advocate.